mysql/mysql-utilities/doc/man/mysqlrplshow.rst

 privileges to successfully execute this utility.
 Specifically, the login user must have appropriate permissions to execute **SHOW SLAVE STATUS**, **SHOW MASTER STATUS**, and **SHOW SLAVE HOSTS**.

+The permitted values for the :option:`--format` option are case insensitive.
+The option also permits the user to specify a prefix for a valid value.
+For example, --format=g will specify the grid format.
+An error will be generated if a prefix matches more than one valid value.

 EXAMPLES
 --------